menu icon

 Food As Medicine

-The health benefits of chicken bone broth are absolutely incredible.
+The health benefits of bone broth are absolutely incredible.
 It's full of vitamins, minerals, and amino acids.
 A single serving can have upwards of 20 grams of protein.
 Here's a few more highlights:

 • Can improve immune health and may help fight inflammation.

-• Contains collagen, glucosamine, and chondroitin which are wonderful for bone health
+• Contains collagen, glucosamine, and chondroitin which are wonderful for bone health.

 • Has glycine, which is an amino acid that can help with relaxation and anxiety.
 Chicken bone broth also contains magnesium, which can help reduce stress and regulate sleep.